dedupely/clinton.nvim/README.md

 **Disclaimer: Fork this if you want to use it.
 I constantly improve my configuration over time so this repo will change slightly.**

 ## My workflow
+### Few new bindings
+I want to have to remember only a few bindings.
+I'm not interested in re-learning 100 bindings.
+If I can't list the bindings one by one it's probably too many.

 ### No split screens
 I use the floating terminal instead of split screen.
 When I need two screens I open Neovim in a second monitor.
 I hate split screens with a passion and find that it overcomplicates my workflow to have to remember how to switch between editor screens when I already by habit switch between monitors and windows with my Hyperland setup.